Arenaa/Arenaa/README.md

 Hi there!

-:herb: I'm an NLP/DL researcher with a passion for conversational AI.
-My current research focuses on Deep Reinforcement Learning, which involves training agents to make decisions based on rewards and punishments.
-I'm also conducting deep-dive research on different aspects of diffusion models and how they work.
+:herb: I'm a DL researcher with a passion for vision-language models.
+My current research focuses on different aspects of diffusion models and how they work and how we can evaluate them.

 :notebook: I'm always looking for opportunities to collaborate on research projects related to these areas.
 If you're interested in working together or have any questions about my research, please don't hesitate to [get in touch!](khoshnoodi.ma@gmail.com)